braintree/braintree_ios/README.md

 Welcome to Braintree's iOS SDK.
 This library will help you accept card and alternative payments in your iOS app.

-A new major version of the SDK is available.
-See the [v5 migration guide](/V5_MIGRATION.md) for details.
+v5 is the latest major version of Braintree iOS.
+To update from v4, see the [v5 migration guide](/V5_MIGRATION.md).

 **The Braintree iOS SDK requires Xcode 12+**.
 It permits a Deployment Target of iOS 12.0 or higher.